 Employees are required to promptly report any criminal, regulatory or governmental investigations or convictions to which they become subject.
-Each employee is required to promptly complete and return any background questionnaires that the Company's Legal and Compliance group may circulate.
+Each employee is required to promptly complete and return any background questionnaires that the Company's Compliance department may circulate.

 Sanctions